 It is an important tool for national and pan-European strategic planning.
-To be used to best effect, consultation with relevant personnel in government departments with responsibility for waste management is required.
-Industry consultation is also important to the model’s development, and is sought as a means of improving the quality of the information in the model.
+To be used to best effect, consultation with relevant personnel in government departments with responsibility for waste management has been undertaken.
+Industry consultation also aided the model’s development by improving the quality of the information in the model.

-The model is also intended to be used in a separate contract let by DG Environment in which it is intended to undertake a review of the targets in key waste Directives (on landfill, on packaging and in the Waste Framework Directive).
+The model has also been used in separate work for DG Environment undertaking a review of the targets in key waste Directives (on landfill, on packaging and in the Waste Framework Directive).
 This separate, but related, project is described here www.wastetargetsreview.eu.